HGV Driver Training West Midlands and Throughout the United Kingdom

 You will now have a full HGV licence.

 Candidates will require a current driving licence with class C or C+E provisional entitlements and a theory test & hazard perception certificate, in order to undertake lorry driver training.
-The minimum age for a candidate to go for these licences is currently 18 years of age.
+The minimum age to drive HGV's and in turn the minimum age for a candidate to go for these licences is currently 18 years of age.